berenddeboer/cdk-rds-sql/README.md

 # About

-This CDK construct library makes it possible to create databases, schemas, and roles in an Aurora Serverless or database cluster created in that stack.
-Both Aurora Serverless v1 and v2 are supported.
+This CDK construct library makes it possible to create databases, schemas, and roles in an Aurora Serverless (v1 and v2 are supported), RDS Database Cluster or Database Instance created in that stack.

 This construct library is intended to be used in enterprise environments, and works in isolated subnets.